CountESS-Project/CountESS/docs/getting-started/index.md

 rows corresponding to each index value, and put this into a column called "count".

-* You can sort by columns to get a better understanding of your data.
+* The preview pane can be sorted by columns to get a better understanding of your data.
+* The "count" operation will count how many rows belong in the group.
-* If your data already has "counts", select "sum" on that column to sum the counts for each group.
+  If your data already has "counts", select "sum" on that column to sum the counts for each group.

 ### 3. Pivoting by Time